jha-hitesh/kubecall/README.md

 ## Inspiration
 * The inspiration for **kubecall** came to solve the daily kubernetes workflows which are generally two steps.
 A multi clustor enviornment running diverse set of pods usually demands context switching for almost every pod interaction.
-**kubecall** solves this by merging context switching and resource interaction commands together in same line coupled with autocomplete for context names and deployment names.
+**kubecall** solves this by merging context switching and resource interaction commands together in same line coupled with autocompleton for context names and deployment names.

 ## Getting Started